 than free verse ever is.

-The common metre is a traditional format of English language poetry.
+The common meter is a traditional format of English language poetry.
 An equivalent format exists in German language poetry and I assume probably also in a few others.
 It is defined by the following rules:

 - iambic: a unstressed syllable is followed by a stressed syllable, and vice versa